alejandro-martinez/fullstackTest/README.md

 # FullStackTest

-A single page app that consists in a CRUD system that relays on a REST api built on NodeJS, Express and MySQL.
+A single page app with a REST Api architecture built on Node and Angular.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for deployment purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites